-- Recipients should direct particular attention to the subrecipient's maintenance of current financial data.
+- As a recipient, you should direct particular attention to the subrecipient's maintenance of current financial data.

 Recording Financial Activities

-- The recipient should record in its financial records in summary form the subrecipient's award or contract obligation, as well as cash advances and other financial activities.
+- The recipient should record in its books in summary form the subrecipient's award or contract obligation, as well as cash advances and other financial activities.

-- The recipient should record in its records the expenditures of its subrecipients.
+- The recipient should record on its books the expenditures of its subrecipients.
 Alternatively the subrecipient may file report forms for tracking of its financial activities.